pencleanenergy/MATCH-model/README.md

  ┣ 📜utilities.py: utility functions for MATCH
  ┗ 📜version.py: defines the current model version number
 ```

-# Documentation
-To generate documentation, go to the doc folder and run ./make_doc.sh.
-This will build html documentation files from python doc strings which
-will include descriptions of each module, their intentions, model
-components they define, and what input files they expect.

 # CONFIGURING MODEL RUNS
 1. Determine where you want all of your model runs to be stored.